What is NorCal GSP Rescue?

 When a dog is rescued from the animal shelter he or she receives a health exam by a veterinarian, age-appropriate vaccinations, and a heartworm test and preventative.
 All dogs of 6 months of age or older are spayed or neutered.
 Dogs under 6 months of age are adopted under the agreement that they will be spayed or neutered at the appropriate time.

 Most of our rescued GSPs have come from Northern California animal shelters.
 We prioritize those animals who are in danger of being euthanized.
 In order to give these dogs a chance, we must limit the number of dogs we take from private homes who are being surrendered because their owners no longer have time for them, are moving, and so on.
 We will accept animals from the public if space is available in an appropriate foster home.
 If you are looking for another home for your dog or are thinking of giving up your GSP, please refer to the information in our “Owner Assistance” section.

 How does NorCal GSP Rescue find the best homes for the dogs?

-NorCal GSP Rescue finds homes for dogs through postings on this website, postings on pet adoption sites such as Petfinder.com, and adoption events.
+NorCal GSP Rescue finds homes for dogs through postings on this website, postings on pet adoption sites such as Petfinder.com, social media outreach, and adoption events.
 We keep each dog for a minimum of two weeks in order to assess personality, temperament, and training needs.
 By doing this we are able to ensure that we place each dog in the most suitable home.
 Individuals interested in adopting a GSP fill out an adoption questionnaire and are interviewed in order to ensure that the needs of both the individual and the dog are met.